Frequently Asked Questions: 2026-27 Scholarship Aid and Educational Financing

 14. If my family circumstances change after I submit the CSS Profile, can I update or edit my application?

 a.)
 Once you submit the CSS Profile, you are able to go back in and change limited information.
-However, if your family's financial situation changes(ed), and you are not able to make an update in a specific field after you submit the CSS Profile, you may contact the financial aid office for assistance.

 15. When will I be notified if I am eligible for scholarship aid?